How to Convert Figma to Code: React, HTML, Vue, and JS

 ); }

-Useful Resources: Top 10 WordPress Website Development Companies in US
+Useful Resources: WordPress Website Development Companies in the US

 Once everything looks and works great, optimize your React components and assets for speed.
-This means splitting up your code, lazy loading what you can, and making sure everything runs smoothly on any device.
+This means splitting your code, lazy-loading what you can, and ensuring everything runs smoothly on any device.

 Visula Copilot